didac-crst/fritzbox-ipv4-watchdog/README.md

    * third time onward → **full reboot** (`DeviceConfig:Reboot`)
 3. Logs to `/logs/watchdog.log` with rotation and optionally mirrors to stdout.

-Result: outages drop from *hours* to *≈30 s* and everything auto-recovers.
+Result: outages drop from *hours* to only *a few minutes* and everything auto-recovers.

 ---